 Don’t be put off by any anti self-help prejudice you may have based on the titles.
 There is no get rich quick bullshit here.
 I regularly re-read these books; they contain so much wisdom that I get something new every time.

 Don’t let the writing style put you off., this is a work of genius.
 Yes, the author can seem cocky at times…but that’s mainly because he is smarter than you or I… and he’s Right.
-The book is best known for explaining the role that randomness plays in investing…but it covers office politics, financial independence, why the media is mostly rubbish and much more.
+The book is best known for explaining the role that luck plays in investing…but it covers careers, office politics, financial independence, why the media is mostly rubbish and much more.
 Essential reading for investors but not an investing book per se.
 This book introduced me to the phrase “fuck you” money.

-A book about the impact of large, unexpected events.
+This book will help investors avoid ending up like a turkey at Christmas.
+Its a book about the impact of large, unexpected events.
 You should ignore most forward looking statements by bureaucrats, economists, brokers, bloggers and politicians because they do not know what is going to happen.
 Which makes it all the more impressive that Taleb predicted the 2008/9 credit crisis in this book.
 Yes, the book is a bit longer than it needed to be but there’s a lot of value in here.

 In Anti-fragile, Taleb develops the ideas from Fooled by Randomness and The Black Swan.
 But this is a more useful book in some ways.
 FBR and TBS are all about how to recognise and protect yourself from hidden risks.
 In Anti-fragile, Taleb sets out how we can actually benefit from volatility and there are more practical applications.
 Taleb explains why self-employed cabbies are more robust to recessions than middle income cubicle slaves, why you should be sceptical of doctors and how what doesn’t kill you, makes you stronger.